0xraion/capture-the-ether-solutions-foundry/README.md

 Most of the contracts were rewritten slightly so they still compile with newer solidity versions.
 Comments were added for those parts.

+I also didn't add solutions for the accounts challenges because they are not related to smart contract vulnerabilites.
+If you want to read writeups for those challenges check out the writeups from [cmichel](https://cmichel.io/capture-the-ether-solutions/)

 ## Contents

 - [Capture the Ether Solutions](#capture-the-ether-solutions)